might-and-magic/mmcheat/README.md

 ```

 - **STROKE_WIDTH**: Thickness of the SVG lines (default: 10)
 - **MAX_NOMINAL_SIZE**: Fixed maximum width or height of the SVG output in pixels.
-If ≤ 0, uses the actual coordinate width and height (default: 1024)
+If ≤ 0, uses the actual coordinate width and height (default: 1024) (note that it's just a nominal size, SVG is a vector format and can be scaled to any size)
 - **PADDING**: Border padding in game coordinate units (default: 100)

 ```